Diabetes is a common medical condition in the United States – at least 9% of Americans are living with diabetes.[i]

 22. One year after PAD treatment, up to 70-90% of limbs affected by PAD and diabetic foot ulcers will be saved from amputation.[xiii]

 23. One year after PAD treatment, it’s estimated that up to 60% of ulcers in people with diabetes and PAD are healed.[xiii]

 24. Among people with a diabetic foot ulcer and PAD, improving the blood flow within 8 weeks after initial evaluation by a doctor is more likely to lead to healing of the ulcer.[xiv]

 25. About 20% of patients with symptoms from PAD have diabetes.[iv]

 It’s important to keep in mind that early intervention and treatment of PAD is the most effective way to potentially avoid amputation.
 Waiting too long to seek treatment can severely limit your options.
 If you’re concerned about having surgery to treat your PAD, ask your doctor about less invasive alternatives.
-There are several minimally invasive peripheral arterial disease treatment options you can look into, including procedures such as, atherectomy or angioplasty and stenting.
+There are several minimally invasive peripheral artery disease treatment options you can look into, including procedures such as, atherectomy or angioplasty and stenting.

 Diabetic foot ulcers are serious and can lead to amputation.
 If you have diabetes and you still haven’t shown your foot ulcer to your doctor, please set up an appointment now.

 i Centers for Disease Control and Prevention.
 National Diabetes Statistics Report: Estimates of Diabetes and Its Burden in the United States, 2014, Atlanta, GA: US Department of Health and Human Services; 2014. http://www.cdc.gov/diabetes/data/statistics/2014statisticsreport.html (accessed 8/1/2016)